1729/content/community/guides/meetup/body.md

 A meetup guest has the following responsibilities:

-1. RSVP to the event in a timely matter, so the host can plan accordingly.
+1. RSVP to the event in a timely manner, so the host can plan accordingly.
 2. Come fully equipped and prepared to learn, earn, or burn.
 3. Make sure your pseudonym is known and/or knowable.
 4. Confirm that your attendance is recorded by the host.